Beats Powerbeats Pro 2 Earbuds

 Are they better than AirPods Pro 2?

-They are better for secure workout fit and battery life, while AirPods Pro 2 are repeatedly favored for smaller size and some ANC or feature advantages.
+They are stronger for secure workout fit and often battery life, but AirPods Pro 2 were preferred by some reviewers for everyday pocketability, ANC consistency, sound quality, or extra Apple features.

 Consider This Instead